MarcG-Digital-Design/fpga-vga-controller/README.md

 2. Run Analysis & Synthesis, then full compilation.
 -- 3. make pin assignment file
 3. Connect the DE10-Lite via USB-Blaster.
-4. Open the Programmer and load the .sof onto the FPGA.
+4. Open the Programmer and load the bitstream onto the FPGA.
 5. Connect a VGA monitor — the image appears on screen.
 ```

----

 ## Skills